Fan edit: History

 Professional filmmaker Steven Soderbergh has created fan edits of Psycho and its remake, Raiders of the Lost Ark, Heaven's Gate and 2001: A Space Odyssey that he has posted on his website.

 Independent filmmaker Peet Gelderblom made a fan edit of Brian De Palma's Raising Cain, which attempted to reorder the film the way it was originally scripted.
 De Palma came across the fan edit and was so impressed with it, he had Gelderblom supervise a high definition version of it for Blu-ray, which was released under the Director's Cut label, as De Palma felt that the edit has "restored the true story of Raising Cain".

 Members of Fanedit.org have condensed seasons of Game of Thrones into feature-length films.

-CleanFlicks was a Utah-based video store that offered more than 700 movies that had been remixed to appeal to Utah's religious family audience.
+CleanFlicks was a Utah-based video store that offered more than 700 films that had been remixed to appeal to Utah's religious family audience.
 The chain of stores spread across 18 states in 70 different locations before a federal court judge ruled their remixes illegal in 2006.